SoCal-Politics/.github/profile/README.md

 # SoCal Politics Is Now Archived (v3 stopped)

 On March 25 2024, the development of SoCal Politics has stopped.
-The frontend and backend developer was parachataha2 on Github.
+The frontend and backend developer was parachataha on Github.
 His portfolio is open [here](https://tahaparacha.netlify.app) - open for hire.

 The app was previously running on [https://socalpolitics.com](https://socalpolitics.com) and [https://api.socalpolitics.com](https://api.socalpolitics.com).
 The app was on running on a AlmaLinux server hosted by namecheap VPS services.